marymanruzhang/dance-song-rec-table/design-plan/design-journey.md

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - I will meet this goal by creating a column for each song reccomendation and columns for the name of the artist as well as introducing the genre of the music and what types of dance styles could be used to choreograph.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - TODO: rationale  (1-2 sentences)
+  - By having columns that are specific to each category, the user can clearly see which the details that are unique to each song.

 Goal 2: The user will be able to add songs they want to recommend for dancing.

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - I will implement a form which adds to the database what song recommendations users have if they decide to leave a recommendation
+  - I will implement a form which adds to the database what song recommendations users have if they decide to leave a recommendation for other users to see.
-- **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - TODO: rationale (1-2 sentences)

 Goal 3: The user would be able to see choreography inspiration for each song provided.

-TODO: design ideas and rationale

-TODO: add as many goals as needed
+_
+  - I will have a column designed to reccomend already existing choreographies for each song that is optional but can be filled to give other users inspiration in choreographing for a certain song.

 ### Audience Device (Milestone 1)